 We congratulate the researchers Mihails Birjukovs, Valters Dzelme and Andris Jakovičs from the Institute of Numerical Modelling!
-In a collaboration with researchers Knud Thomsen and Pavel Trtik from Paul Scherrer Institute (Switzerland) a publication Phase boundary dynamics of bubble flow in a thick liquid metal layer under an applied magnetic field was written.
+In collaboration with researchers Knud Thomsen and Pavel Trtik from Paul Scherrer Institute (Switzerland) an article Phase boundary dynamics of bubble flow in a thick liquid metal layer under an applied magnetic field was written.
 It was published in the high-impact factor journal Physical Review Fluids on the 18th of June 2020.

 Many metallurgical processes, such as melt stirring, purification and others, involve gas flow.
 This research does not only show that gas/liquid metal systems can be described using downscaled experimental systems but also describes the influence of applied magnetic field on bubble flow in liquid gallium.
 This gives a better understanding of the physical processes involved, as well as ensures more optimisation possibilities for these metallurgical processes in the future.

 Physical Review Fluids is a Q1 level journal which means it is one of the 25% most influential journals in the specific field.